-Group: Sensitive Data Trend in 2021: Consensus Decision Added to List: 2017 Trend towards greater risk Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group preserve materials in this group, assessment within one year. would impact on many with the development of new people and sectors. preservation tools or techniques.
+Group: Sensitive Data Trend in 2021: Consensus Decision Added to List: 2017 Trond in 2022: Proviously: Endangered \rightarrow No change Freviously.
+Linuargereu Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group preserve materials in this group, assessment within one year. would impact on many with the development of new people and sectors. preservation tools or techniques.